latinstallion/SuperRainbowNLP/README.md

 1. Load test/train documents into the framework using 'SimpleDocumentLoader' or create a new document loader by implementing the 'IDocumentAnalyzer' interface (for test/train sets).

-2. Load annotations by creating instances of 'Phrase' and 'PhraseLink' and ensure to save them with HibernateUtil (for te
+2. Load annotations by creating instances of 'Phrase' and 'PhraseLink' and ensure to save them with HibernateUtil (for test/train sets).

+3. Create machine learning examples by creating Phrase/PhraseLink and MLExample objects (for test/train sets)

+4. Calculate features for every machine learning example (MLExample objects)

+5. Train a machine learning model with train examples.

+6. Evaluate the model using test e